raamcosta/compose-destinations-docs/docusaurus/docs/deeplinks.md

 ## Screens with mandatory Parcelable/Serializable navigation arguments

-If you have a screen that declares a mandatory navigation argument of `Parcelable`/`Serializable` type, you need to be explicit about how that type is represented in the deep link route you are expecting.
+If you have a screen that declares a mandatory navigation argument of `Parcelable`/`Serializable`/[@kotlinx.serialization.Serializable](https://github.com/Kotlin/kotlinx.serialization) type (or Array of those), you need to be explicit about how that type is represented in the deep link route you are expecting.
 For this, you need to use `@NavTypeSerializer` annotation in a class that implements either `DestinationsNavTypeSerializer<YOUR_NAV_ARG_TYPE>`.

 Example: